thanasisn/SDR_enhancement_LAP/article/article_doc.md

 cloud patterns, that may affect the characteristics and magnitude of the CE events.

-![Figure 3.2: Relative frequency distribution of CE events in Thessaloniki for the period 1994 -- 2023 as a function of OI.
-The histogram was split in two plots with different y-axis scales for better readability.](media/rId50.png){width="5.833333333333333in" height="3.702594050743657in"}

-Figure 3.2: Relative frequency distribution of CE events in Thessaloniki for the period 1994 -- 2023 as a function of OI.
-The histogram was split in two plots with different y-axis scales for better readability.

 ## 3.3 Duration of cloud enhancement events

 The duration of the CE events is variable and can last for several